-Why Do People Always Look At Their Smart Phone?
+Why Do People Always Look At Their Cell Phone?

 Security video footage from a crowded San Francisco commuter train showed the gunman pull out the .45-caliber pistol, raise it and point it across the aisle…The man drew the gun several more times and once wiped his nose with the hand holding the weapon.

 The District Attorney said regarding the security video,

 “These weren’t concealed movements — the gun is very clear,”

 “These people are in very close proximity with him, and nobody sees this!”

 “They’re just so engrossed, texting and reading and whatnot.
 They’re completely oblivious of their surroundings.”